overwolf/overwolf.github.io/docs/topics/users-and-permissions.md

 Currently, there are two available app's roles: user and owner.

-* User - can do X.
+* User - Can view and edit any section except the "Users and permissions page"
-* Owner - can do Y.
+* Owner - Can view and edit any section related to his app